Notice of Privacy Practices

 Correctional Institution: Should you be an inmate of a correctional institution, we may disclose to the institution or agents thereof health information necessary for your health and the health and safety of other individuals.

 Law Enforcement: We may disclose health information for law enforcement purposes as required by law or in response to a valid subpoena, court order, warrant, summons, or similar process.

 De-Identified Information: We may use health information for the purpose of creating de-identified information or disclose health information to a business associate for the purpose of creating de-identified information.
 De-identified information is information that does not identify you and that we reasonably believe cannot be used to identify you.

-Use and Disclosures of Health Information Based Upon Your Written Authorization: Other uses and disclosures of your health information, such as the disclosure of psychotherapy notes, will be made only with your written authorization unless otherwise required by law.
+Use and Disclosures of Health Information Based Upon Your Written Authorization: Other uses and disclosures of your health information will be made only with your written authorization unless otherwise required by law.